CONTACT

 Solicitation of investment in hedge funds is also known as solicitation of “Interests in Collective Investment Schemes,” and a license and registration of Type II Financial Instruments Business is required.

-The number of registered financial instruments business operators engaged in Type II Financial Instruments Business is 1,163 as of May 31st, 2017.
+The number of registered financial instruments business operators engaged in Type II Financial Instruments Business is 1,206 as of March 31st, 2024.

 3. Investment Advisory and Agency Business